nstarx/DLNP_Docs/ai-zones.md

 ### 1. Dedicated Compute Environments

 #### Environment Types
-- **Shared Environments**: Cost-effective resources for development and testing
+- **Shared Environments**: Cost-effective resources for development and testing where multiple teams can share underlying infrastructure while maintaining logical separation.
+These environments typically use resource quotas and namespace isolation to ensure fair usage while maximizing cost efficiency.
+Ideal for proof-of-concepts, experimentation, and non-critical workloads.
-- **Dedicated Environments**: Isolated resources for production workloads
+- **Dedicated Environments**: Isolated resources for production workloads with guaranteed performance, dedicated hardware allocation, and strict security boundaries.
+These environments provide predictable performance, compliance with regulatory requirements, and complete control over the infrastructure stack.
+Critical for production AI applications, sensitive data processing, and high-stakes model training.
-- **GPU-Optimized Zones**: High-performance computing for deep learning
+- **GPU-Optimized Zones**: High-performance computing for deep learning with access to latest generation GPUs including NVIDIA A100, H100, and AMD MI250X.
+These zones are configured with optimized drivers, CUDA libraries, and ML frameworks pre-installed.
+Features include multi-GPU support, NVLink connectivity, GPU Direct storage, and specialized cooling systems for sustained performance.
-- **CPU-Optimized Zones**: Efficient processing for inference workloads
+- **CPU-Optimized Zones**: Efficient processing for inference workloads using high-frequency processors optimized for single-threaded performance.
+These zones excel at serving models with low latency requirements, batch inference processing, and CPU-based ML algorithms.
+Includes Intel AVX-512 and AMD EPYC processors with large L3 caches.
-- **Memory-Optimized Zones**: Large memory footprint for data processing
+- **Memory-Optimized Zones**: Large memory footprint for data processing with instances supporting up to 24TB of RAM.
+Perfect for in-memory databases, large-scale feature engineering, graph neural networks, and memory-intensive preprocessing tasks.
+Includes support for Intel Optane persistent memory for even larger working sets.

 #### Namespace Management
 - **Isolated Namespaces**: Logical separation of resources